CAMP FOOTHILLS FAQ's

 How can I help my middle school or high school kid get the most out of camp?
 Warehouse students (incoming 7th grade through high school) are welcome to stay together as a group in the dorms (away from parents).

 What are the RV options?
-The spots with full hookup are very limited - only one remains as of 4/10/2018.
-There are primitive spots available on the camp’s soccer field where RVs will be able to park.
+The spots with full hookup are very limited and narrow.
+These are first come first serve.
+Most preferred the primitive spots that are available on the camp’s soccer field.

 What is the tent camping area like?
 The designated tent camping area will be first-come, first-served in the space surrounding the main campfire ring.
 There are not camping pads or personal creature comforts like your own picnic table and personal fire ring that you would find at a traditional campground.
 This is like camping in a forest, except that restrooms, bathhouse, snack shop, coffee shop and a dining hall are nearby.